 Notes

-- I tested this recipe with Authentic Foods Steve's GF Bread Blend, Cup4Cup, and Better Batter flour blends because I like how well they both perform in yeast recipes.
-That doesn't mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
-Note for all blends except Steve's blend, you will need to add more flour.
-Cup4Cup especially will need a lot more flour to make the dough workable.
+- I tested this recipe with Authentic Foods Steve’s GF Bread Blend, which had the best results.
+That doesn’t mean others will not work.
+I did test Cup4Cup, which also worked, but it is critical to reduce the amount of liquid or add more flour if using this blend.
+I can not guarantee the recipe will work if you use other flour blends.
+Note for all blends except Steve’s blend, you will need to add more flour or reduce the amount of milk.

-- I used almond milk, but other dairy-free kinds of milk and regular milk will work.
+- I used almond milk, but other dairy-free kinds of milk and regular milk will work in this gluten-free pumpkin cinnamon roll recipe.

 SPECIAL NOTE